 - Impressive lens clarity

 - Good fit

-Based on their original 1980s design, Scott produced these sunglasses in celebration of its 60th anniversary, but less bold designs are also available.
+Based on their original 1980s design, Scott produced the Sport Shield cycling glasses in celebration of its 60th anniversary, but less bold designs are also available.

 The frames have a sturdy, premium feel and the single-piece lens itself performs brilliantly.
 Coverage and protection are, thanks to their size, fantastic.